Ilikai Marina

 No analysis available

-The remarks directly confirm that the building has four elevators.
-This matches the current value, so it is strongly supported by the listing text.
+The public remarks directly confirm that the building has four elevators.
+This matches the current value and is strong, explicit evidence from the listings.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.